Skip to main content

 • Lower bound: this is the minimum estimation for the container.

-• Target: is the one you will use for setting resource requests.
+• Target: this the one you will use for setting resource requests.

 • Upper bound: maximum recommended resource estimation for the container, anything set beyond this would be a waste of resource